Horovod: Multi-GPU and multi-node data parallelism

 srun python script.py

 Comment : Here, the nodes are reserved exclusively because we are reserving the totality of the cores and GPUs.
-Of particular note, this gives access to the entire memory of each node.
+Notably, this gives access to the entire memory of each node.

 • A reservation of N eight-GPU nodes via the gpu_p2 partition: